 Healing from trauma is enhanced when students “are supported in shared decision-making, choice, and goal setting … (and) in cultivating self-advocacy skills,” SAMHSA observes.
 A simple way to empower students with a voice in their learning is to give them choices in where to sit by offering multiple seating options, including soft seating, stools that rock back and forth, or tall stools around café-style tables.

-The Australian research team noted that flexible learning spaces gave students more autonomy and accommodated those who were different or who had special needs more easily.
+The Australian research team noted that flexible learning spaces gave students more autonomy and accommodated those who were different or had special needs more easily.
 One teacher said, “I’ve got a child in a wheelchair.
 I feel that it’s such a more inclusive environment for him because everyone is sitting at different (height) levels and there’s no judgment.
 And he can access everything in the room, because he’s not getting through rows of chairs and tables.”

 As K-12 leaders look for ways to enhance student well-being and overcome the effects of trauma in students’ lives, learning space design should play a pivotal role in these efforts.
 Creating learning environments that promote choice, comfort, connection, movement, and inclusivity can help foster well-being and lead to deeper engagement in learning.